Vasily Dolgorukov-Krymsky: Seven Years' War

 Dolgorukov, now a major-general, served in the Seven Years' War, distinguishing himself at both the Siege of Küstrin and the subsequent Battle of Zorndorf in August 1758.
 For the valor he demonstrated at Küstrin, he would later be promoted to lieutenant-general and awarded the Order of Alexander Nevsky.
 Towards the end of this campaign Dolgorukov was wounded in the leg by canister shot, and had to seek treatment for his injury, but the General recovered in time to lead an infantry brigade at the Kunersdorf.
 He was also present at the Third Siege of Kolberg as one of Rumyanstev's subordinates.
 When Catherine the Great took power towards the end of the war, she made a point of favoring Dolgorukov for his service, having him promoted to general-in-chief on the day of her formal coronation.
 In 1767 she would award him the Order of St. Andrew, the highest order of knighthood in the Russian Empire.

 Russo-Turkish War of 1768–1774

 In 1769 Prince Dolgorukov was assigned the mission to cordon off the border between the Russia and the Crimean Khanate with his detachment of troops.
-The next year he succeeded Petr Ivanovich Panin as commander of the 2nd Field Army.
+The next year he succeeded Petr Ivanovich Panin as commander of the 2nd Field Army (38,000).

+In 1771 he was sent to conquer the Khanate: on June 25 he captured the fortifications of the Isthmus of Perekop, on July 10 he defeated the Tatar-Turkish army (95,000) at Kefe (now Feodosia); after this victory the Turks left the towns of Arabat, Yeni-Kale, Kerch, Balaklava and others.
+As a result Crimea was actually conquered by Russia, Russian protégé Şahin Giray became khan (the final annexation of the Crimean Khanate took place in 1783).

+During the celebration of the Treaty of Küçük Kaynarca of 1774, held 21-07-1775, Dolgorukov was granted a sword decorated with diamonds, and the addition of "Krymsky" to the family name.
+However, resenting the fact that he was not granted a field marshal, Dolgorukov-Krymsky retired and began to improve his Znamenskoye-Gubailovo and Volynshchina estates near Moscow.